Policies for conversion tracking and tailored audiences

-- Advertisers may not use these products in any case where the product, message, or service that the advertiser offers is otherwise prohibited by Twitter’s Ads Policies.
+- Advertisers may not use these products in any case where the product, message, or service that the advertiser offers is otherwise prohibited by Twitter Ads Policies.

 How does this policy vary from country to country?

-Advertisers in the U.S. are permitted to create tailored audiences and conversion events based on trade union membership and political affiliation or beliefs provided that the associated data comes solely from and relates solely to U.S. users.
+Advertisers in the U.S. are permitted to create tailored audiences and conversion events based on trade union membership, provided that the associated data comes solely from and relates solely to U.S. users.

 What do advertisers need to know about this policy?

 Be honest with both the content of your ads and how you target them.
 Do not select targeting criteria that could reveal sensitive information about users.
-Don't subject users to advertising that isn't relevant to your brand or product.
+Do not subject users to advertising that is not relevant to your brand or product.